-I wrote a blog called The Sustainable Scoop for a number of years, and that was a great thing.
-I started before blogging was Blogging, and everyone did it for free and for fun.
-Over time it became more serious, and I started traveling to natural foods shows in our state to learn more about the foods and other products that my readers cared about.
+A few years after college I started a blog called The Sustainable Scoop where I posted regularly for a number of years.
+It was before blogging was Blogging, and everyone did it for free and for fun.
+Over time it became more serious, and I started traveling to natural foods shows to learn more about the companies and products that my readers cared about.
 I posted recipes, kitchen tips, instructions for making homemade cleaning products, and a host of other information about natural living.
+I even secured a small handful of sponsors.
 I had a great little community of readers for a while, and it was really rewarding.

-But after we had our first child, writing for free suddenly didn't have the same shine on it.
-Babies won out on my time for a while, and that was a great thing, too.
-But once my kids were both in school, it felt like it was time to start writing again.
+But after we had our first child, writing for nearly free suddenly didn't have the same shine on it.
+Once my kids were both in school, it felt like it was time to start writing again.
 So here I am, writing.
 It feels good, though it's hard to believe how different I am on this side of raising babies.
 Writing has a way of forcing me to confront my own ideas, and my perspective on the world has shifted enormously.
-Growing up sucks, but at least I have a place on The Internet where I can complain about it.
+I'm thoroughly enjoying the journey of getting to know myself all over again.

 I'm stretching my voice, getting ready to tell the stories I have inside of me.
-One of my greatest missions is to shine light into the dark places, because that's where humanity lives.
-I'm an anthropologist of the human animal, constantly trying to discover how we function physically, socially, and emotionally.
-Like any good modern narcissist, I'm obsessed with the creatures of my own kind, Human Beings.
-I hope you enjoy my findings.
+My most sacred quest is to shine light into the dark places, because that's where humanity lives.
+I hope you enjoy what I find.